ScottishCovidResponse/Covid19_EERAModel/README.md

 ## External Libraries

 The model uses the [TCLAP](http://tclap.sourceforge.net/) framework to handle command line arguments, this does not need to be downloaded/installed locally as the CMake build process handles fetching the required files from the remote git repository.
+If fetching of the repository fails, a copy of TCLAP will be needed.
+The contents of the `include/tclap` folder should be placed into `src/tclap` within this repository.